BNLNPPS/eic-opticks/README.md

 </define>
 ```

-2. **Both old and new style property names** are required for Opticks compatibility:
+2. **Both old and new style property names** are required for eic-opticks compatibility:
 ```xml
 <material name="Crystal">
     <!-- New Geant4 11.x names -->